 The Matthews China Dividend Fund intends to distribute its dividends semi-annually.
-Year end 2012 distributions were paid on December 13, 2012 to shareholders of record as of December 12, 2012.
-Distribution information is now available
+Year end 2013 distributions will be paid on December 12, 2013 to shareholders of record as of December 11, 2013.
+Estimates are now available

 Investments in Asian securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 Investing in emerging markets involves different and greater risks, as these countries are substantially smaller, less liquid and more volatile than securities markets in more developed markets.
 In addition, investments in a single-country fund, which is considered a non-diversified fund, may be subject to a higher degree of market risk than diversified funds because of concentration in a specific country.